How to sell your medical devices and IVDs in the UK

 - either the CE certificate expires or

-- for five years after the new regulations take effect, whichever is sooner
+- for five years after the new UK regulation takes effect, whichever is sooner

 MDD/AIMDD/IVDD CE Marked Devices: